benigmatic/Machine-learning-and-Data-vizualization/README.md

 # MACHINE LEARNING AND DATA VIZUALIZATION
+### EDA - exploratory data analysis
+Performs basic EDA on a dataset
 ### NLP - natural language processing
 First part of the project preform basic EDA on the dataset.<br/>
 Then, the model is trained in two different ways.
 The predictions on whether the news are fake or real are formed based on the model.<br/>